corestoreio/caddy-esi/README.md

 that the owner of the Caddy process can read it.
 Other resource credential loading options might be added in the future.

+The resource configuration file is only needed when other services besides HTTP are enabled.

 The further usage of configuration gets explained in the ESI tag documentation.

 ## Supported ESI Tags and their attributes